 YOUR TIME

 For some authors, the allure of self-editing beckons while for others, the idea is a worse punishment than death.
 The reality is that editing your own work is challenging and many people would rather focus on writing.
 If you have the means and desire to offload your least favorite part to someone else, then I envy you.
 Even after editing my novels 10 times, readers still spot typos.
-I’ve had errors in every novel I’ve published, all of which I fixed after the fact on Amazon, iTunes, and Barnes & Noble.
+Unfortunately, I’ve had errors in each novel I published, all of which I fixed after the fact for all future readers because I could simply edit the manuscripts and upload the new version because I am a self-published author.

 WRITER’S CIRCLE